-- A "best before" (in Chinese characters as well) date; and - In the case of a prepackaged food which, from the microbiological point of view, is highly perishable and is likely, after a short period, to constitute an immediate danger to human health, a "use by" (in Chinese characters as well) date.

-The words "use by" and "best before" in English lettering and Chinese characters should be followed by the date up to which specific properties of the food can be retained, to indicate the shelf life of the food.
+- o In the case of a prepackaged food which, from the microbiological point of view, is highly perishable and is likely, after a short period, to constitute an immediate danger to human health, a "use by" (also in Chinese characters) date. - The words "use by" and "best before" in English lettering and Chinese characters should be followed by the date up to which specific properties of the food can be retained, to indicate the shelf life of the food.
 The "use by" or "best before" date should be shown either in Arabic numerals or in both the English and Chinese languages.
-The day, month, and year can appear in any order, but the exact sequence has to be clearly declared in both Chinese and English.
-For specific details refer to the Regulation.

-Deep-frozen food and any food with a shelf life of more than 18 months are also required to have a "best before" date.
+The day, month, and year can appear in any order, but the exact sequence must be clearly declared in both Chinese and English.
+For specific details refer to the Regulation. - Deep-frozen food and any food with a shelf life of more than 18 months are also required to have a "best before" date.